nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

     * ``<NETWORK_NAME>`` is the name of the NuCypher network domain where the staker will participate.

-.. note:: If you are using NuCypher's testnet, this name is ``gemini``.
+.. note:: If you are using NuCypher's testnet, this name is ``ibex``.

 Initialize a new stake